The two words affect vs. effect can cause a lot of confusion. It’s because they sound so similar.

 Too much rain can affect the grape crop very badly.

-Using EFFECT as a noun in a sentence:
+How to use EFFECT as a noun

 The primary side effect of this drug is nausea.